Jordanian Association of Certified Public Accountants

-The Jordanian Association of Certified Public Accountants (JACPA) and the Higher Council for the Accountancy Profession (HCAP) have the authority to operate an investigative and disciplinary (I&D) system for CPAs in accordance with Accountancy Profession Law No. 73 of 2003.
+The Jordanian Association of Certified Public Accountants (JACPA) and the Higher Council for the Accountancy Profession (HCAP) have the authority to operate an investigative and disciplinary (I&D) system in accordance with Accountancy Profession Law No. 73 of 2003.

-JACPA reports that it is in the process of updating the I&D system to ensure that all the SMO 6 requirements have been adopted.
+JACPA reports that it is in the process of updating the I&D system to ensure that all of the revised SMO 6 requirements have been adopted.
 This is being done as part of the proposed reform of Accountancy Profession Law No. 73 of 2003.

 SMO 7: International Financial Reporting Standards

 In line with the Jordanian Companies Law No. 22 of 1997 (as amended 2006), IFRS have been adopted and are currently effective for all public interest entities.
-With no direct authority for adoption, JACPA’s focus is primarily on implementation support, particularly because it reports that implementation of IFRS remains a challenge in Jordan.
+With no direct responsibility for adoption, JACPA’s focus is primarily on implementation support, particularly because it reports that implementation of IFRS remains a challenge in Jordan.
 It does this by publishing amendments to the IFRS in its quarterly magazine and conducting annual training every December.
 JACPA also provides its members with an Arabic language translation of IFRS (2019) available on its website.

-JACPA is encouraged to work with IFAC, regional organizations and other PAOs to identify examples and models for how to progress the issue of SME definition in a jurisdiction.
+JACPA is encourages to work with IFAC, regional organizations and other PAOs to identify examples and models for how to progress the issue of SME definition in a jurisdiction.
 As this is a challenge faced by many PAOs, peer and benchmark country experience may prove insightful for the purposes of JACPA’s advocacy.
-Additionally, as appropriate and able, JACPA may consider participating in the international standard-setting process by providing comments on Exposure Drafts and other IASB pronouncements.
+Additionally, as appropriate and able, JACPA may consider participating in the international standard-setting process by providing comments on Exposure Drafts and other IAASB pronouncements.